cllckn/software-testing/module4/README.md

 * Integrate the customer REST API from [Hands-on Exercise 6](https://github.com/cllckn/decision-support-systems/blob/main/module3/exercises/exercise6/server.js) into [this app](https://github.com/cllckn/decision-support-systems/tree/main/module3/part5), and form separate router files for customer and product routes.
 * Once completed, test all API endpoints (both products and customers) using IntelliJ HTTP client to verify their functionality.
-* Try using Postman for testing APIs, as it provides an intuitive interface for making HTTP requests and analyzing responses.
+* [At Home] Try using Postman for testing APIs, as it provides an intuitive interface for making HTTP requests and analyzing responses.